it-at-m/opensource.muenchen.de/software/geoportal.md

 Today, modern, scalable software does not consist of a monolithic piece of code, but is instead composed of modular components that can be installed individually and exchanged as required, and that communicate with each other via open, standardized interfaces as far as possible. communicate with each other.
-As in the case of the master portal example mentioned above, all components are based on free software and are themselves provided as free software by active and internationally recognized communities in the geodata field;
+As in the case of the master portal example mentioned above, all components are based on free software and are themselves provided as free software by active and internationally recognized communities in the geodata field.

 * The map service software [Geoserver](https://geoserver.org) with the OGC compliant web services.
 * The metadata catalog [GeoNetwork](https://geonetwork-opensource.org) with also OGC compliant web services with harvesting to and from other metadata catalogs.